Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Introduction

 \item At the heart of our regret analysis is to properly link the estimation errors from queueing data to the algorithm's hyperparameters and regret bound.
 For this purpose, we develop new results that establish useful statistical properties of data samples generated by a $M/G/1$ queue.
 Besides serving as building blocks for our regret analysis in the present paper, these results are of independent research interest and may be used to analyze the estimation errors of data in sequential decision making in ergodic queues.
 Hence, the theoretic analysis and construction of the gradient estimator may be extended to other queueing models which share similar ergodicity properties.

 \item Supplementing the theoretical results, we evaluate the practical effectiveness of our method by conducting comprehensive numerical experiments.
-In particular, our numerical results confirm that the online learning algorithm is efficient and robust to the traffic intensity $\rho^*$, and other model and algorithm parameters such as service distributions and updating step sizes.
-In addition, we make a direct comparison of LiQUAR and predict-then-optimize method under different traffic intensity (i.e., $\rho^*$).
-We also generalize our algorithm to the $GI/GI/1$ model. \end{itemize}
+In particular, our numerical results confirm that the online learning algorithm is efficient and robust to several model and algorithm parameters such as service distributions and updating step sizes; we also generalize our algorithm to the $GI/GI/1$ model.
+Next, we conduct a systematic analysis and experiments to compare LiQUAR to (i) PTO and (ii) gradient-based reinforcement learning methods. \end{itemize}

 \paragraph{\textbf{Organization of the paper.}} In Section \ref{sec: liter}, we review the related literature.
 In Section \ref{sec: ModelandAssumptions}, we introduce the model and its assumptions.
 In Section \ref{sec: algorithm}, we present LiQUAR and describe how the queueing data is processed in our algorithm. {In Section \ref{sec: regret upper bound}, we conduct the convergence and regret analysis for LiQUAR.
 The key steps of our analysis form a quantitative explanation of how estimation errors in queueing data propagate through our algorithm flow and how they influence the quality of the LiQUAR solutions.
-We analyze the total regret by separately treating \textit{regret of non-stationarity} - the part of regret stemming from transient system dynamics, \textit{regret of suboptimality} - the part aroused by the errors due to suboptimal decsions, and \textit{regret of {finite difference}} - the part originating from the need of estimation of gradient.} In Section \ref{sec: Numerical}, we conduct numerical experiments to confirm the effectiveness and robustness of LiQUAR; we provide a direct comparison between LiQUAR and PTO.
-In Section \ref{sec: proofs} we give the proofs our our main results.
+We analyze the total regret by separately treating \textit{regret of non-stationarity} - the part of regret stemming from transient system dynamics, \textit{regret of suboptimality} - the part aroused by the errors due to suboptimal decsions, and \textit{regret of {finite difference}} - the part originating from the need of estimation of gradient.} In Section \ref{sec: heavy traffic}, we report a regret bound explicitly expressed as a function of the traffic intensity for $M/M/1$.
+In Section \ref{sec: Numerical}, we conduct numerical experiments to confirm the effectiveness and robustness of LiQUAR.
+In Sections \ref{sec:PTO_compare} and \ref{sec: RL}, We compare LiQUAR to PTO and gradient-based reinforcement learning methods.
 We provide concluding remarks in Section \ref{sec: Conclusions}.
-Supplementary results are given in the appendix.
+Technical proofs and supplementary results are given in the e-Companion.